|

 Just

-when you think the world of prepaid wireless is starting to make sense,
+when you think the world of prepaid wireless was starting to make

 Sprint buys Virgin Mobile!